EnigmaticVader/EnigmaticVader/README.md

 - 👋 Hi, I’m EnigmaticVader
-- 👀 I’m interested in learning to utilize code for blockchain/web3 technologies and gaming
+- 👀 I’m interested in learning to utilize code for things such as data analysis
-- 🌱 I’m currently learning Haskell
+- 🌱 I’m currently learning Python

 <!---